Update October 1st, 2022

 More than one million people visit Phi Phi islands last year, with as many as 5,000 visitors each day during the high season, according to the National park authorities.

 on average 4,000 to 5,000 visitors per day

 Recent Media attention for Phi Phi Islands

-Photos and global media stories have shocked some environmental officials into doing something about the massive crowds heading to Maya Bay every day, sometimes leaving standing room only on the iconic beach at High Tied
+Photos and global media stories have shocked some environmental officials into doing something about the massive crowds heading to Phi Phi lei and the famous “Maya Bay”, sometimes leaving standing room only for the thousands of daily visitors on the iconic beach at High Tied.

 The closure plans are designed to protect corals damaged attributed to human activities, a result of sea anchor deployment indiscriminately causing damage to the bay floor, as well as any remaining corals, allow them to rehabilitate and grow.
-Its got to the point that so many boats were visiting the bay that the coral and marine are at serious risk of being badly affected.
+It got to the point that so many boats were visiting the bay that the coral and marine are at serious risk of being badly affected.

 In order to help rejuvenate the park, the bay will be closed to all boats, however, tourists will still be able to visit the famous beach via Loh Samah Bay, allowing tourists to then walk across the island to Maya Bay.